Eliza Hittman

 Eliza Hittman (born December 9, 1979) is an American screenwriter, film director, and producer from New York City.
 She has won multiple awards for her film Never Rarely Sometimes Always, which include the New York Film Critics Circle Award and the National Society of Film Critics Award—both for best screenplay.

 Early life

 Hittman was born and raised in Flatbush, Brooklyn.
-She grew up with her father, an anthropologist, and her mother, a social worker.
-As she grew up she attended Edward R. Murrow High School in Brooklyn, where she was a theater buff.
-She graduated from Indiana University in 2001 with a BA in theater and drama, but later went on to study art and film, and in 2010 received her MFA from the School of Film/Video at California Institute of the Arts.
+She attended Edward R. Murrow High School in Brooklyn, where she was a theater buff.
+She graduated from Indiana University Bloomington in 2001 with a BA in theater and drama, but later went on to study art and film, and in 2010 received her MFA from the School of Film/Video at California Institute of the Arts.
 Hittman is Jewish.

 In between the time of her BA and MFA, Hittman staged plays back in New York City.
 She didn’t see a future or career in theater.
-This is jump to film is what ultimately led her to California Institute of the Arts.
+This jump to film is what ultimately led her to California Institute of the Arts.

 While at the California Institute of the arts, she met her partner Scott Cummings.
 They share a child, born circa 2014.